LeanderCS/flask-inputfilter/docs/options/external_api.rst

 .. note::

-    The external API functionality runs **after** all other filters and validators have been executed.
+    The external API functionality runs **before** all filters and validators have been executed.
-    This means the data fetched from the external API will not be validated or filtered.
+    This means the data fetched from the external API can be validated and/or filtered as normal.

 Configuration
 -------------